hkraw/websites/writeups/COMPFEST/tcache-king/README.md

 - This makes the challenge tricky.
 - There is one more function called changename. which allocates 0x40 sized chunk.
 - It allows all characters to be used in the chunk.
-- There is now view() function.
+- There is no view() function.
 So my script guess four bits.
 - Leak using stdout structure trick.
 - There is nothing more new.
 Just requires Some heavy heap manipulation.
 - I didn't knew that NULL bytes were allowed in add-note.